 After moving from Dresden to Berlin in 1911, along with other Brücke artists, Heckel turned increasingly to themes of melancholy and isolation.
 By 1913 the Brücke group had disbanded, and in 1915 Heckel went off to war.
 Portrait of a Man, a gaunt self-portrait created in the difficult months just after the war ended, manifests a psychic weariness that may be interpreted as broadly symbolic of the German people at that time.
 Technically, it demonstrates Heckel's ongoing eagerness to experiment with printmaking processes.
 The colored areas were applied to the wood with a brush rather than with the more common ink roller.
 The thick brushstrokes create a painterly surface that contrasts with the deliberate flatness in his earlier work.

-Publication excerpt from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
-56
+Publication excerpt from an essay by Starr Figura, in Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
+56.

 Fränzi, shown here at the age of twelve, posed frequently for Heckel and other German Expressionists, who were drawn to the natural, yet awkward, positions that she assumed because they were so unlike the artificial stances of professional models.
 The woodcut medium was a perfect vehicle to express thick, angular outlines for her figure, with its distorted arm and jagged fingers, and exaggerated masklike features for her face.
 This bold new imagery found its source in African sculptures that Heckel had studied in the Dresden Ethnological Museum.